Manage Buckets

 -

-Verify you’ve chosen the correct bucket and then type
+Verify that you have chosen the correct bucket and then type

 delete